-For a foreseeable absence, the employee shall indicate on the "Reason for Absence" section of the Absence Request Prior Approval form (SH-R-96) the time being requested as Kin Care leave and designate whom the Kin Care leave is being used for (example: Kin Care leave to care for myself, daughter (name), or wife (name)).
+For a foreseeable absence, the employee shall indicate on the "Reason for Absence" section of the Absence Request Prior Approval form (SH-R-96) the time being requested as Kin Care leave and designate whom the Kin Care leave is being used for (example: Kin Care leave to care for myself, child [name], or spouse [name].

-For an unforeseeable absence, the employee shall verbally advise his or her supervisor they are using Kin Care leave and whom it is being used for.
+For an unforeseeable absence, the employee shall verbally advise their supervisor they are using Kin Care leave and whom it is being used for.